Here are some of the most frequently asked questions I get regarding myself or the blog.

 How did you end up in Toronto?

 After finishing high school, I moved back to Ontario.
-It really was a big move, as I was going from living in a village to living in a city of 2,000,000 people.
-At only 18 years old, I was also starting a new life on my own.
-I remained in Toronto for about 10+ years.
+It really was a big move, as I went from living in a village to a city of more than 2,000,000 people.
+At only 18 years old, I also started a new life on my own.
+When I finished university in Toronto, I started work and remained there for more the next 1o years.

 How did you start travelling?

 My travel career began with a trip to South America when I took a five day cruise through the Galapagos Islands, hiking the Inca Trail to Machu Picchu, and flying over the Nazca lines.
 My wanderlust only grew from there, as I later returned to experience Rio de Janeiro and Iguassu Falls.
 Weekend trips then took me all over the US, where I hit up places like San Francisco, New York City, and Miami.
-There was a dangerous day trip to Tijuana where I received an offer of marriage and even bribed border guards to get back into the United States.
-There was a time in Havana when I drank Cuban rum and smoked a Cohiba under the late night stars in the backyard of a local.
+There was even a dangerous day trip to Tijuana where I received an offer of marriage and bribed border guards to get back into the United States safely.
+I also visited islands like Bermuda and Cuba, where I drank Cuban rum and smoked a Cohiba under the late night stars in the backyard of a local.

 Eventually, I journeyed to Europe and discovered true happiness in Italy.
 Whether it was tearing up at the Vatican or dipping my toes into the Mediterranean for the very first time, I just knew I was on to something good.
 Returning a few months later for a tour of Eastern Europe, something happened late one night while walking along the Charles Bridge in Prague.
-I vowed that I’d move to Europe just so I could explore every nook and cranny of the continent.
+With a newfound confidence in myself, I vowed that I’d move to Europe just so I could explore every nook and cranny of the continent.

 How did you end up in Berlin?

-Six months after that epiphany on the Charles Bridge, I moved to Berlin in June 2011 – never having been there, not knowing a soul, not able to speak German, and completely alone.
+Six months after that epiphany on the Charles Bridge, I moved to Berlin – never having been there, not knowing a soul, not able to speak German, and completely alone.
 There were times of hilarity, like signing up for a Vodafone contract and communicating with the sales rep via Google Translate and there were moments of frustration like almost dying during a dinner in the dark experience.
-I quickly embraced the expat life, establishing myself not only as an ardent explorer of Europe, but also as a freelancer working as a project manager and a travel blogger.
+It didn’t take long to embrace the expat life and I established myself not only as an ardent explorer of Europe, but also as a freelancer working as an IT project manager and travel blogger.

 After moving to Berlin, I did some things I’d only ever dreamt about, like crawling through darkened caves underneath Budapest, paragliding through the Italian Alps, dressing up in a Medieval costume to eat dinner in a Portuguese castle, and even performing improv in front of group of Germans at a resort in the Black Forest.
 I’ve attended runway shows at Berlin’s fashion week and once slept in the same bed as Halle Berry (although not at the same time).